elejeune11/Mechanical-MNIST/README.md

 # Mechanical-MNIST
-A benchmark dataset for mechanical meta-models + the associated code
+Mechanical-MNIST is a benchmark dataset for mechanical meta-models

+Here we share:
+1) the code to generate the data
+2) the data
+3) data access tutorial
+4) preliminary predictive models